BenShutt/Utilities/README.md

 ]
 ```

-In your target, add the relevant product dependencies
+In your target, add the required product dependencies:

 ```swift
 dependencies: [